DevTchoudhary/Employee-Management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+STEPS TO RUN THE APPLICATION
+1. cd crud
+2. ng serve
+3. open the browser and navigate to http://localhost:4200/